 5a.
-For self-employment, describe how the state counts and verifies the hours of participation.
-A state may not count more hours toward the participation rate for a self-employed individual than the individual's self-employment income (gross income less business expenses) divided by the federal minimum wage or must describe an alternative methodology that is approved.
+For self-employment, describe how the State counts and verifies the hours of participation.
+A State may not count more hours toward the participation rate for a self-employed individual than the individual's self-employment income (gross income less business expenses) divided by the Federal minimum wage or must describe an alternative methodology that is approved.

-Self-employment hours are verified primarily using information reported by the participant on the SAR 7, during the initial application, annual renewal, voluntary reports and/or other records in the case file.
-The eligibility forms are signed under penalty of perjury.
-Recipient eligibility and benefits for the reporting period are based on information provided on the form.
-In general, evidence must be submitted with the eligibility forms to verify the reported information provided by the recipient and documented in the case file.
+Self-employment hours are verified primarily using information reported by the participant on the QR 7, which is signed under penalty of perjury, and/or other documents provided by the recipient and maintained in the case file.
+Recipient eligibility and benefits for the quarter are based on information provided on the form.
+In general, evidence must be submitted with the QR 7 form to verify the reported information provided by the recipient and documented in the case file.
 Reports of income and expenses are used to determine the recipient's TANF eligibility and grant amount.
-Net selfemployment income is determined by offsetting monthly business expenses, evidenced by receipts submitted by the participant, against monthly gross income from self-employment.
+Net self-employment income is determined by offsetting monthly business expenses, evidenced by receipts submitted by the participant, against monthly gross income from self-employment.
 Based on current CalWORKs eligibility rules, the recipient may choose either actual costs of producing self-employment income or a standard deduction of 40 percent of gross earned income, which will be reported as business expenses for federal data reporting purposes.
-For self-employed individuals, the maximum number of countable hours for TANF and SSP-MOE is determined by dividing the net self-employment income by the federal minimum wage.
+For self-employed individuals, the maximum number of countable hours is determined by dividing the net self-employment income by the Federal minimum wage.

 5b.
-If the state intends to project forward hours of participation based on current, documented, actual hours, explain how it will make this projection.
+If the State intends to project forward hours of participation based on current, documented, actual hours, explain how it will make this projection.

-Generally, hours of participation in unsubsidized employment, subsidized employment, or on-the-job training will be projected based on current, documented and verified actual hours.
-This information will be obtained using pay stubs and/or information reported through the initial application, annual renewal, voluntary reports and/or other data sources, such as employer reports and time and attendance records.
-Recipient eligibility and benefits for the reporting period are based on information provided on the eligibility forms.
-Evidence must be submitted with the eligibility forms to verify the reported information.
-If an individual reports hours of employment during the eligibility process, those hours will be projected as participation for six months respectively.
+Hours of participation in unsubsidized employment will be projected based on current, documented and verified actual hours.
+Generally, this information will be obtained using pay stubs and/or information reported through the QR 7 process and/or other data sources, such as employer reports and time and attendance records.
+Recipient eligibility and benefits for the quarter are based on information provided on the QR 7 form.
+Evidence must be submitted with the QR 7 form to verify the reported information.
+If an individual reports hours of employment during the QR 7 process, those hours will be projected as participation for three months.
 Weekly hours of participation are determined by dividing the total monthly hours by 4.33 (the average number of weeks per month).
+If an individual reports a change in work hours mid-quarter, the average weekly projected hours will be recalculated for purposes of participation.